 These drugs have no currently accepted medical use in the United States, have a high abuse potential, and are not considered safe, even under medical supervision.
 These substances include many opiates, opiate derivatives, and hallucinogenic substances.
 Heroin and marijuana are examples of Schedule I drugs.
 The exception criteria of 49 CFR 41(b)(12)(ii) does not apply to any Schedule I substance.

-NOTE: The driver taking medical marijuana cannot be certified.

 Schedule II

 These drugs have currently accepted medical uses but have a high abuse potential that may lead to severe psychological or physical dependence.
 Schedule II drugs include opioids, depressants, and